BlEmoRe/blemore-common/README.md

 ## Citation

-If you use this code or the dataset in your research, please cite our paper:
+If you use this code or the dataset in your research, please cite the draft version of our paper as a technical report:

 ```bibtex
 @techreport{lachmann2025blemore,